kalpana3333/BLINKIT-DASHBOARD/README2.md

-🌟I'm excited to share my new project—HR Attrition Dashboard. 🌟
+🌟I'm excited to share my new project—Blinkit Analysis Dashboard. 🌟